“O Tiger-lily,” said Alice. “I wish you could talk!

-“The government tells you smoking is bad for your health, but when you Ben Franklin it, the government has killed more people than cigarettes ever did, or ever will.”
+“The government tells you smoking is bad for your health, but when you Ben Franklin the numbers, the government has killed more people than cigarettes ever did, or ever will.”

-One morning he told us he was in a gas station buying cigarettes down on Detroit Road, just down from the school, when somebody tried to rip off the attendant with some kind of money trick.
+One morning he told us he was in a gas station buying his generic cigs down on Detroit Road, just down from the school, when somebody tried to rip off the attendant with some kind of money trick.

 “I wanted to beat him with a bat,” said Mr. Hittbone, making fists, his hands shaking.

 He said beat him WITH A BAT to beat the hell out of him.
 Every day the forecast for Mr. Hittbone is clouds, rain, and grump.
+Fee fi fo, walking to Detroit.
 We all laughed, though.
 He couldn’t beat himself out of a paper bag.

 He teaches from a podium at the front of the class.
 He’s the only teacher in the school who has one.
 How does he rate?
 It’s because he’s an OLD DINOSAUR and gets his way.
 He puts his papers and things on the podium and hardly moves all period, unless he wants to tear up something that’s on your desk.
 That’s another one of his rules.
 MATH ONLY!

-Even if you’re not doing anything with whatever is on your desk, like a science assignment from Mr. Strappas, if he sees it, he’ll just stoop down on you and take it.
+Even if you’re not doing anything with whatever is on your desk, like a science assignment from Mr. Strappas, if he sees it, all of a sudden, he’ll just stoop down on you and take it.

 “I don’t think you’ll be needing this,” he says, and rips it up.

 He’s constantly looking for things to rip up, even if it’s something for one of your other classes, not even his class, something you were just looking at.
-He’s always showing up all of a sudden and tearing your work into shreds.
+He’s always showing up aout of nowhere and tearing your work into shreds.